-RATING: For the beautiful animation and childlike sense of wonder My Neighbour Totoro gets 4/4 crazy cat buses.
+RATING: For the beautiful animation and childlike sense of wonder My Neighbor Totoro gets 4/4 crazy cat buses.

-So have you seen My Neighbour Totoro?
+So have you seen My Neighbor Totoro?
 What’s your favorite Futaki film?
 Feel free to hit me a comment below.

 I’m outie like a navel.
 L8rs